New Entrepreneurs should Bet on a Single Horse

 In the first meeting with company team, we will try to figure out if this is a bunch of folks will gel together, do they have the right sets of skills, and an apt market place.
 Then we look at what kind of traction are they getting in that market place, how differentiate they are - the team, the dynamics of the market place they are playing in, the competitive advantage they have over other players, and substitutes or alternatives in that market.

-A cloud company for the reason of being a cloud company might not excite us, how differentiated it is as an offering is what we are looking at.
+What excites us A cloud company for the reason of being a cloud company might not excite us, how differentiated it is as an offering is what we are looking at.
 Cloud is not only helping companies that offer those services but also companies like Redbuzz which have moved to the cloud as it is more scalable.
 Another thing is mobile; apps from the mobile are going to be clearly the future.
 Some people are using the mobile platform for education, this intersection or vertical interaction is very interesting.
 This is a sector where we see a lot of potential for the future and we are very excited about the developments in this space.

 When we look at trends, they are across the board.
 You see trends in the mobile front intersecting with education, there are very visible trends in the cleantech industry, the social media space, consumer internet, software products and services, mobile value added services, and so on, it is spread all over and we are quite excited by the kind of companies we are seeing on a regular basis.

-Common mistakes by young entrepreneurs
+Common mistakes by young entrepreneur

 There are three main mistakes that I see the young entrepreneurs make.
 Primarily many of them fail to see competition.
 They donít think about substitutes or alternatives that can service the same marketplace.
 It is practically impossible that you are dealing with something which is not being done by anybody else in the world.
 Secondarily there is a lack of decision maker in many of the new companies.
 For example; four peers come together and start a company and do not decide on who will be the final decision maker or the CEO.
 That is a mistake, there has to be a leader.
 A third thing is, and we use this as a criterion for judging the quality of the entrepreneur, how many horses is he trying to ride.
 Is he focused on one market, or is he trying to cover himself by finding two or three attractive horses.
 We believe that at an earlier stage it has to be a bet on a single horse.